bruhtus/dotfiles/README.md

 This repo is to backup my linux configuration so that I don't need to re-configure every new installation.
 I use [dotbare](https://github.com/kazhala/dotbare) to manage my dotfiles.
 Below is the simplified version to setup dotbare.

-## Initialize dotbare to backup config
+## Initialize dotbare to backup dotfiles
 ```sh
 dotbare finit
 ```